tfpauly/privacy-proxy/draft-pauly-privacypass-auth-scheme.md

 following attributes:

 - "challenge", which contains a base64url-encoded {{!RFC4648}} TokenChallenge
 value.
+Since the length of the challenge is not fixed, the base64url data MUST include padding.
 This MUST be unique for every 401 HTTP response to prevent replay attacks.
 This attribute is required for all challenges.

 - "token-key", which contains a base64url encoding of the public key for use with the issuance protocol indicated by the challenge.
+Since the length of the key is not fixed, the base64url data MUST include padding.
 This attribute MAY be omitted in deployments where clients are able to retrieve the issuer key using an out-of-band mechanism.